Usamariazch/Usamariazch/README.md

 - 👋 Hi, I’m @Usamariazch
-- 👀 I’m interested in ...
-3 modelling۔۔۔vedio editing and animations
+- 👀 I’m interested in ...Cloud Computing
 - 🌱 I’m currently learning ...
-3d modeling (soft surface)
+AWS/AZURE
 - 💞️ I’m looking to collaborate on ...
-3d moddeling (game developement) & vedio editing and animations
+AWS//AZURE and CloudComputing
 - 📫 How to reach me ...
 Mail:usamariazch1999@gmail۔com

 <!---